Irish Writers Union: Support for authors

 Following the revelation that eleven people who had earned over €1 million in 2001 paid no tax on these earnings as beneficiaries of the controversial tax exemption scheme for artists, the incumbent Government of the period promised a review.
 However, the Irish Writers Union asserted in a submission that the majority of writers and artists "earning a pittance" depended on the scheme.
 According to Peter McKimm, then chairperson of the IWU, the tax exemption primarily supported and motivated novice writers to maintain their professional trajectories.
 The IWU emphasises in their submission to the government that a writer's formative years are typically devoted to writing, followed by obtaining an initial publication followed by additional work with the expectation of publication.
 They declared to then Minister for Finance, Brian Cowen, that “this period requires an enormous investment of a writer’s time over many years, with very little or no income being generated from writing.
-Even for the successful writer, income is frequently sporadic, with many intervening lean years."
-In addition, they emphasised that the "fragility" inherent in the art of writing could not be accounted for in a "number-crunching exercise."
-McKimm elaborated by stating that “too many are one-book writers, while others have to struggle to achieve a modicum of success without any guarantee that they will, after years of work, write any more successful works.
-A tax exemption is immensely influential in motivating writers to persevere in this precarious process.”
+Even for the successful writer, income is frequently sporadic, with many intervening lean years".
+In addition, they emphasised that the "fragility" inherent in the art of writing could not be accounted for in a "number-crunching exercise".
 Cowen capped earnings nonetheless.